amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 ```
 3. Your application saves the refresh_token value.

-4. The browser displays a page to the seller that indicates next steps for using your application.
+4. The browser displays a page to the selling partner that indicates next steps for using your application.

-An LWA refresh token is a long-lived token that you exchange for an LWA access token, which must be included in every request to the Selling Partner API.
-Once an access token is issued it is valid for one hour.
+An LWA refresh token is a long-lived token that you exchange for an LWA access token.
+An access token obtained through this token exchange must be included with calls to all Selling Partner API operations except [restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#restricted-operations) and [grantless operations](#grantless-operations), which use somewhat different authorization models.
+After an access token is issued it is valid for one hour.
 The same access token can be used for multiple API calls, until it expires.
-See [Connecting to the Selling Partner API](#connecting-to-the-selling-partner-api).

-Your application is now authorized to make calls to the Selling Partner API on the seller's behalf.
+To exchange a refresh token for an access token using a generated SDK, see [Connecting to the Selling Partner API using a generated Java SDK](#connecting-to-the-selling-partner-api-using-a-generated-java-sdk).
+To manually exchange a refresh token for an access token, see [Connecting to the Selling Partner API](#connecting-to-the-selling-partner-api).

 **For hybrid Selling Partner API applications**

 If an MWS auth token was returned in [Step 3.
-Amazon sends you the authorization information](#step-3-amazon-sends-you-the-authorization-information), your application is also authorized to make calls to Amazon Marketplace Web Service on the seller's behalf.
+Amazon sends you the authorization information](#step-3-amazon-sends-you-the-authorization-information), your application is also authorized to make calls to Amazon Marketplace Web Service on the selling partner's behalf.
 For more information, see [Hybrid Selling Partner API applications](#hybrid-selling-partner-api-applications).

 # Self authorization

-You can self-authorize your application in Developer Central.
-Before doing this you must [register your application](#registering-your-application).
-You can self authorize your application in draft state; there is no reason to publish your self-authorized application to the Marketplace Appstore.
+When you create a private application for your own organization you can self authorize it to access your account information.
+Before doing this you must [register as a developer](#registering-as-a-developer) and [register your application](#registering-your-application).
+You can self authorize your application in draft status; there is no reason to publish a private application.

-To implement the full OAuth authorization workflow, see [Authorizing Selling Partner API applications](#authorizing-selling-partner-api-applications).
+**Note.** If you are creating a public application to be authorized by selling partners, go to [Authorizing Selling Partner API applications](#authorizing-selling-partner-api-applications).

+The self authorization procedure varies depending on if you have a seller application or a vendor application.

-**To self-authorize your application**
+**To self-authorize your application (seller application)**
 1. Sign into Seller Central using the credentials that you used to [register as a developer](#registering-as-a-developer).

 2. In the **Apps & Services** menu, click **Develop Apps**.

     The **Developer Central** page appears.

-3. Click **Edit** \> **Authorize** next to the application that you want to authorize.
+3. For the application that you want to authorize, click the arrow next to the **Edit App** button, and then click **Authorize**.

-    A page appears that contains a **Generate refresh token** button.
+    The **Authorize application** page appears.

-4. Click **Generate refresh token**.
+4. Click the **Generate refresh token** button.

-    The Login with Amazon (LWA) refresh token appears.
+    Your Login with Amazon (LWA) refresh token appears.
 If your selling account is linked to accounts from other regions, you will receive a separate refresh token for each region.
 Your application is now authorized to access your selling account(s).

     **Important:** Click **Generate refresh token** to get your refresh token.
 Generating a new refresh token does not invalidate previous refresh tokens.

+**To self-authorize your application (vendor application)**
+1. Sign into Vendor Central using the credentials that you used to [register as a developer](#registering-as-a-developer).

+2. In the **Integration** menu, click **API Integration**.

+    The **Developer Central** page appears.

+3. For the application that you want to authorize, click the arrow next to the **Edit App** button, and then click **Authorize**.

+    The **Authorize application** page appears.

+4. Click the **Generate refresh token** button.

+    Your Login with Amazon (LWA) refresh token appears.
+If your selling account is linked to accounts from other regions, you will receive a separate refresh token for each region.
+Your application is now authorized to access your selling account(s).

+    **Important:** Click **Generate refresh token** to get your refresh token.
+Generating a new refresh token does not invalidate previous refresh tokens.

-The refresh token is a long-lived token that you exchange for a short-lived access token.
-An access token must be included with every request to the Selling Partner API.
-Once an access token is issued it is valid for one hour.
+An LWA refresh token is a long-lived token that you exchange for an LWA access token.
+An access token obtained through this token exchange must be included with calls to all Selling Partner API operations except [restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#restricted-operations) and [grantless operations](#grantless-operations), which use somewhat different authorization models.
+After an access token is issued it is valid for one hour.
 The same access token can be used for multiple API calls, until it expires.

-For more information, see [Step 1.
-Request a Login with Amazon access token](#step-1-request-a-login-with-amazon-access-token)).
+To exchange a refresh token for an access token using a generated SDK, see [Connecting to the Selling Partner API using a generated Java SDK](#connecting-to-the-selling-partner-api-using-a-generated-java-sdk).
+To manually exchange a refresh token for an access token, see [Connecting to the Selling Partner API](#connecting-to-the-selling-partner-api).

 # Authorization with the Restricted Data Token

 Operations that return restricted data (such as Personally Identifiable information, or PII) are considered restricted operations, and require special authorization in the form of a Restricted Data Token (RDT).
-You pass an RDT in the x-amz-access-token header when calling a restricted operation.
+You pass an RDT in the `x-amz-access-token` header when calling a restricted operation.
 This is in contrast to passing the LWA access token in the header, as you do with all other SP-API operations.
 For more information, see [Step 3.
-Add headers to the URI](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md#step-3-add-headers-to-the-uri) in the Developer Guide.
+Add headers to the URI](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md#step-3-add-headers-to-the-uri) in the Selling Partner API Developer Guide.

 You can get an RDT by calling the [createRestrictedDataToken](https://github.com/amzn/selling-partner-api-docs/blob/main/references/tokens-api/tokens_2021-03-01.md#createrestricteddatatoken) operation of the Tokens API.
 See [Restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#restricted-operations) of the Tokens API Use Case Guide for a list of restricted operations.
 The guide also contains instructions for getting an RDT and using it to authorize a call to a restricted operation.

 # Generating a Java SDK with LWA token exchange and authentication

-**Note to C\# developers**.
-We also provide a library for generating a C\# SDK with LWA token exchange and authentication.
+**Note to C\# developers.** We also provide a library for generating a C\# SDK with LWA token exchange and authentication.
 For more information, see README.md in https://github.com/amzn/selling-partner-api-models/tree/main/clients/sellingpartner-api-aa-csharp.

 These instructions show you how to generate a Java SDK for the Sellers API using [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen) on a computer running Microsoft Windows.
 The process is the same for users of other operating systems such as macOS or Linux, with the replacement of Windows-specific semantics (for example, C:\\).
-Although these instructions are for the Sellers API, you can modify the instructions to make SDKs for other APIs in the Selling Partner API.
+Although these instructions are for the Sellers API, you can modify the instructions to generate SDKs for any other Selling Partner API.
 See <https://github.com/amzn/selling-partner-api-models> for Swagger models for each Selling Partner API section.

-With this SDK you can make calls to the Sellers API with the following code already set up for you: Login with Amazon token exchange (exchange a refresh token for an access token) and authentication.
+With this SDK you can make requests to the Selling Partner API with the following code already set up for you: Login with Amazon token exchange (exchange a refresh token for an access token) and authentication.

 **To generate a Java SDK with LWA token exchange and authentication**

-1.  <span id="Connecting_to_Selling_Partner_API_using_" class="anchor">Install [Java 8 or newer](https://www.oracle.com/technetwork/java/index.html), [Apache Maven 3.6. or greater](http://maven.apache.org/), and [GNU Wget](https://www.gnu.org/software/wget/wget.html) and make them available in your `$PATH`.
+1. Install [Java 8 or newer](https://www.oracle.com/technetwork/java/index.html), [Apache Maven 3.6. or greater](http://maven.apache.org/), and [GNU Wget](https://www.gnu.org/software/wget/wget.html) and make them available in your `$PATH`.

 2. Go to <https://github.com/amzn/selling-partner-api-models>.